apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 {% readj example_yaml/appserver-w-db-other-flavor.yaml %}
 {% endhighlight %}

-We've also brought in the `provisioning.properties` from the VM example earlier, so that our database has 8GB RAM.
+We've also brought in the `provisioningProperties` from the VM example earlier (although here is is specified as a config key, which takes dot notation, in contrast to flags which take camel-case) -- so our database has 8GB RAM.
 Any of those properties, including `imageId` and `user`, can be defined on a per-entity basis.